 Note: the available buggies will be shared between visitor golfers and Links Ticket holders.

 #1 Using a golf buggy on the Old Course St Andrews

-This is the official statement from the Links Trust on the use of buggies on the Old Course:
+These are the official statements from the Links Trust on the use of buggies on the Old Course:

-Golfers who are registered disabled with a permanent condition of disability and relevant supporting documentation may request a buggy for use on the Old Course between April and October.
-It will be driven by a qualified caddie driver.
-The buggy is provided free of charge but the appropriate caddie fee is payable.
-Golfer’s disability documentation should be provided at the time of booking or when entering the Old Course ballot.
+Golfers with a permanent condition of disability and relevant supporting documentation may request a buggy for use on the Old Course.
+Golfers’ disability documentation should be provided at the time of booking or when entering the Old Course Ballot.